 With over 100 miles of hiking and at least 8,000 climbing routes, it may be daunting to know exactly where to start your first visit to this magical place.
-Have no fear as I share some highlights, treks and camping you just do not want to miss out on at Joshua Tree National Park.
+Have no fear as I share some highlights, treks, and camping you do not want to miss at Joshua Tree National Park.

 Where To Stay

 A great family friendly campground to reserve is Indian Cove Campground.
-It has a hundred and four campsites, – please note thirteen of those sites are tent only sites – pit toilets and is dog friendly.
+It has 101 campsites, – please note thirteen of those sites are group sites.
+There are pit toilets and it is dog friendly but there is no potable water.
 Climbers also prefer this campground for its proximity to climbing routes.

 Since the campgrounds are very popular you may need to look at areas outside of the National Park to camp.
 Within minutes of the entrance are free Bureau of Land Management areas where you can stay for no charge for up to 14 days.
 Be mindful that these areas have zero services and you should always practice Leave No Trace principles.

 More options outside the Park include cute private rentals and chain hotels such as the Best Western in Twentynine Palms that my family has been known to frequent on our Joshua Tree getaways.